Yuchen413/CertPhash/README.md

 #### PyPhotoDNA
 - We follow the [repo](https://github.com/jankais3r/pyPhotoDNA) to set up the PhotoDNA model.
 To set up this model, you will have to:
-  - Navigate to folder via `cd ../generate_phash` (assume you are at `attack` folder)
+  - Navigate to folder via `cd ../generate_phash` (assuming you are in the `attack` folder)
   - Install `wine64` if you are on a Linux via `sudo apt-get install wine-stable-dev`
   - Run `install.bat` if you are on Windows, or `install.sh` if you are on a Linux.
-Then you should have a file with suffix `.dll` which is the PhotoDNA.
+Then you should have a file with suffix `.dll` which contains the PhotoDNA.
-  - (Skip this step at this time) Once the setup is complete, you can run `WINEDEBUG=-all wine64 python-3.9.12-embed-amd64/python.exe get_photodna_hash.py` to generate hashes.
-Remember to modify the image folder name and saved .csv file name in `get_photodna_hash.py` if you want to generate PHahses for your own datasets (Note: this step is needed if you want to generate the phash labels for NSFW datasets you collect).
+  - (Skip this step for now) Once the setup is complete, you can run `WINEDEBUG=-all wine64 python-3.9.12-embed-amd64/python.exe get_photodna_hash.py` to generate hashes.
+Remember to modify the image folder name and saved .csv file name in `get_photodna_hash.py` if you want to generate PHashes for your own datasets (Note: this step is needed if you want to generate the phash labels for NSFW datasets you collect).

-- For evaluating PhotoDNA on the COCO validation dataset, use these commands:
+- For PhotoDNA evaluation on the COCO validation dataset, follow these steps:
-  - First, please navigate back to `attack` folder via `cd ../attack`, generate and save the transformed images, then needs to use the generate_phash to get the .csv file.
+  - First, navigate back to `attack` folder via `cd ../attack`, generate and save the transformed images, then use generate_phash to get the .csv file.
   ```bash
   python benign0_func_check.py --dataset='coco_val' --target='photodna'
   ```